Particular/docs.particular.net/nservicebus/gateway/index.md

 Going across sites usually means radically different transport characteristics like latency, bandwidth, reliability, and explicit messages for the gateway communication, helping to make it obvious for developers that they are about to make cross-site calls.
 This is where Remote Procedure Call (RPC) really starts to break down.

-RPC completely hides the fact that you are now going out of your data center and will meet all the fallacies of distributed computing head on.
+RPC completely hides the fact that you are now going out of the data center and will meet all the fallacies of distributed computing head on.

 ## Using the gateway

 In order to send message to other sites you need to call the `IBus.SendToSites`.

-This allows you to pass in a list of sites to where you want to send your messages.
+This allows you to pass in a list of sites to where you want to send the messages.
 You can configure each site with a different transport mechanism.
-Currently the supported channels are HTTP/HTTPS but you can easily extend the gateway with your own implementation.
+Currently the supported channels are HTTP/HTTPS but you can easily extend the gateway with a custom implementation.

 On the receiving side is another gateway listening on the input channel and forwarding the incoming message to the target endpoint.
 The image below shows the physical parts involved: